MÄR

 Märchen Awakens Romance, (Note: Märchen is German for "fairy tale".) officially abbreviated as MÄR, is a Japanese manga series written and illustrated by Nobuyuki Anzai, serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from January 2003 to July 2006, with its chapters collected in 15 tankōbon volumes.
 The story follows 14-year-old junior high student Ginta Toramizu who is transported into a fantasy-based world known as MÄR-Heaven.
 As Ginta ventures in the world of MÄR-Heaven, he encounters allies and antagonists.

-A 102-episode anime television series adaptation titled MÄR Heaven was broadcast on TV Tokyo from April 2005 to March 2007.
+A 102-episode anime television series adaptation, titled in Japan as MÄR Heaven, was broadcast on TV Tokyo from April 2005 to March 2007.

 In North America, Viz Media has licensed both the MÄR manga and anime for an English-language release.
 The manga was published between July 2005 and June 2007.
 The anime aired first in July 2006 on Toonami Jetstream, an online service from Cartoon Network, and then on the network itself, as part of the Toonami programming block in December 2006.

 A manga sequel, MÄR Omega, written by Anzai and illustrated by Kōichirō Hoshino, was published in Weekly Shōnen Sunday from September 2006 to June 2007, with its chapters collected in four tankōbon volumes.